StayWell/terraform-aws-smart-vpc/examples/README.md

 # simple.tf

-This is the most basic implementation of this module
+Demonstrates this module being used with zero inputs

 # standard.tf